How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Eidolon bonuses are direct score points calibrated by mechanical impact: kit-transforming effects (new mechanic, role change, major scaling) default to 3.3 points, significant upgrades (notable multiplier or utility) default to 1.7, modest gains (real upside, limited scope) default to 0.9, and trace-level stat boosts default to 0.6.
 Each value has an override range (typically plus or minus 0.5 to 3 points) to reflect actual mechanical gaps on a per-character basis.

-Light cone bonuses: a best-in-slot signature LC at S1 is worth approximately 10 points (one full tier step).
+Light cone bonuses: a best-in-slot signature LC at S1 is worth approximately 10 points.
 Strong alternatives are approximately 7.2 points, decent alternatives approximately 5.4, and budget 4-star options approximately 4.3.
 LC values at S2 through S4 are linearly interpolated between S1 and S5.
 The methodology page includes a live investment score calculator where you can pick any character, set their eidolon level and light cone, and watch the score update in real time.

 How are team scores calculated in StarGuide?

 Realization factors by fit grade: S+ = 1.00 (full power), S = 0.90, A = 0.83, B = 0.70, C = 0.52, D = 0.32.
-The gaps between grades are deliberately larger than a single tier step on a typical effective score, so synergy priority beats raw tier: a T1 DPS running their perfect S+ teammates contributes more to the team score than a T0 DPS running A-fit teammates.
-This matches how Honkai Star Rail actually plays, where tier ratings assume best-case teams and a character taken out of their ideal shell is no longer operating at their rated strength.
+The gaps between grades are deliberately large enough that synergy priority beats raw score: a Strong DPS running their perfect S+ teammates can contribute more to the team score than a Meta DPS running A-fit teammates.
+This matches how Honkai Star Rail actually plays, where headline scores assume strong team context and a character taken out of their ideal shell is no longer operating at their rated strength.

 Weights: every DPS-slot member gets weight 1.5 (the lone carry in a hypercarry team, both carries in a dual-carry team, all three in a triple-carry DoT team).
 Supports get weight 1.0.
 DPS slots are realized symmetrically: a single-carry team's lone DPS realizes at 1.00 (no mutual fit to compute), while in a multi-carry team every DPS realizes at its best mutual fit with any other DPS in the team, taking the higher of the two reverse-lookup views per pair.
 A team where every DPS is S+ mutual with at least one other DPS realizes every DPS in full; a mismatched multi-carry pairing hits every DPS according to their best partner, symmetrically.
 This is what makes the score focal-invariant: the same four characters always produce the same score regardless of which DPS the caller treats as focal.